sampenland/nova2d/README.md

  Graphics
  - Simple 2D sprites with Animations, if desired
+ - Draw Collections which can be used for Screen animations, possibily 2D cameras later on
  - Simple TextInput and Text Displays
  - 4 built in fonts: "font1", "font2", "font3", "font4"
  - Debug Draw shapes: Circle and Rectangle

+ Prefabs
+ - Basic WSAD/ArrowKeys controller with built-in movement bounds, acceleration, Graver, Time Effected, etc.

  Managment
  - Ease of use Color Managament, Referencer and Asset(sprite/texutre) Managament